leontoddjohnson/etc/content/docs/coding/swons/_index.md

 ## scale

 Unless defined otherwise (see below), there are 8 scales to choose from, respectively: major, natural minor, major pentatonic, minor pentatonic, dorian, okinawa, whole tone, and chromatic.
 These scales are played using the 128 MIDI notes, where note `0` is the lowest *C*, and the rest follow in semitones (up to 10 full octaves).
+Each scale saves a different quartet of arc sequences and window settings.

 The ring around **ENC 4** shows a visualization of the scale across 5 chromatic octaves inclusive (61 notes), from the lower left of the ring to the lower right.
 Here, the root note is the brightest, natural notes are less bright, sharps and flats are dim, and notes off the scale are dark.